actionhero/www.actionherojs.com/tutorials/file-server.md

 <
 * Connection #0 to host localhost left intact

-<h1>ActionHero</h1>\nI am a flat file being served to you via the API from ./public/simple.html<br />
+<h1>Actionhero</h1>\nI am a flat file being served to you via the API from ./public/simple.html<br />
 ```

-ActionHero comes with a file server which clients can make use of to request files from the ActionHero server.
-ActionHero is not meant to be a 'rendering' server, but can serve static files.
+Actionhero comes with a file server which clients can make use of to request files from the Actionhero server.
+Actionhero is not meant to be a 'rendering' server, but can serve static files.

-If a directory is requested rather than a file, ActionHero will look for the file in that directory defined by `config.commonWeb.directoryFileType` (which defaults to `index.html`).
+If a directory is requested rather than a file, Actionhero will look for the file in that directory defined by `config.commonWeb.directoryFileType` (which defaults to `index.html`).
 Failing to find this file, an error will be returned defined in `config.general.flatFileIndexPageNotFoundMessage`

 You can use the `await staticFile.get(connection)` in your actions (where the response object contains `error`, `fileStream`, `mime`, and `length`).
 Note that fileStream is a stream which can be pipe'd to a client.
 You can use this in actions if you wish.